oStglnd/rise-gh/model/README.md

 # Models

+## Notes on temperature modelling

+ - Looking a short-term normalized series, it seems as if though GH temperature is heavily influenced by outdoors temperature, sun GSI & volume, and the DC temp - as well as the air flow when flow is not zero/low variance (i.e. constant-ish).

+ - W.r.t. size of GH and avg. size of flows, should be reasonable to consider temperature some 10 mins into the future.
+The QUESTION is how to properly estimate effects w.r.t. normalizing series.
+Perhaps something like

+	- sequence-specific normalization?
+I.e. a sort of batch-normalization PRE training.
+	- SEPARATE sequences based on some criterion like GSI > 0 or variance of flow is low.

+	- Use relative differences in explanatory variables to predict relative change in GH temp?
+	- Also try using absolute quantitites to predict absolute quantity.
+	- Probs need to include "absolute" temperature anyway in order to correctly predict effect.
+	- As well as DIFFERENCE between absolute temp in GH and absolute temp in DC, as well as outside.

+## Notes on data preprocessing

+ - Due to changes in the *temperatures* setpoint, looking mainly at "corrected" temperature series where difference in setpoint has been account for, e.g. looking at the difference in temperature w.r.t. the "current" setpoint.

+ - *Flow* variable for fan into GH has some seemingly erroneous values.
+Series has been clipped to only allow for "minimum" values at some 1700-1800 which seems to be "default" value when fan is turned off or turned down.

+ - *DC temperature* is highly volatile and fluctuating in the short term.
+Hence, possibly using FFT-smoothed series instead.

+ - For SMHI variables, used interpolation for create smooth series over minutes instead of only hourly measurements.

+ -

 ## PCA projections

 On colder days, data is well separated in lower-dimensional subspace w.r.t. outdoors (damped) temperature and airflow volume from DC.